 Tornado Relief Program

-The City of Dayton is implementing a tornado relief program to facilitate the economic recovery and rebuilding of the neighborhoods impacted by the May 27, 2019, tornadoes.
-This program will provide cost savings for any residential and commercial construction projects that may be necessary due to the unexpected storm damage.
+The City of Dayton offers a tornado relief program to facilitate recovery of neighborhoods impacted by the May 27, 2019, tornadoes.
+This program provides cost savings for any residential and commercial construction project that may be necessary because of unexpected storm damage.
 For additional information or to apply for the benefits outlined, please visit the Division of Building Inspection, 371 W. Second St., Dayton, or call 937-333-3883.

 Permitting and Inspection Fee Waivers